KyanChen/RSPrompter/README.md

 If you encounter the error `Bad substitution` when running `dist_train.sh`, please use `bash dist_train.sh` to run the script.

+### 5. Unable to access and download the model on HuggingFace Spaces

+If you are unable to access and download the model on HuggingFace Spaces, please use the [download script](tools/rsprompter/download_hf_sam_pretrain_ckpt.py) to download.
+Please refer to the [official processing method](https://huggingface.co/docs/transformers/installation#offline-mode).

 </details>

 ## Acknowledgement